Springfield Armory XD 4” Compact .45 ACP Review

 In addition to the chambering and reduced footprint, what other features does the XD-45 4” Compact sport?

 To start with, this XD-45 is tough.
 In addition to the proven ruggedness of the high-strength polymer frame, both the slide and barrel are made of forged steel.
+Why is that important?
+Read forged or cast to learn more.
 Moreover, Springfield Armory finished the barrel and slide using the Melonite process for extreme corrosion and wear resistance.
 I own several pistols with a Melonite finish and all of them look great after years of service.

 Springfield installs three-dot sights on this pistol.
 The sights are steel and the rear sight has a flat edge for emergency slide manipulation.
 Many shooters prefer this sight configuration.
 I find three-dot sights functional, but I much prefer the U-Dot sights like those found on the Hellcat.
 Fortunately, the sights on the XD 4” Compact are dovetailed into place.
 If you want to swap them out, replacement is simple work.